Yet another ESP32 Programmer

 This board acts as a USB to serial converter/bridge while providing power to the target ESP32 (3.3V or 5V available).
 And also, the famous auto-reset circuit for programming the Espressif chips.
 Let’s take a look at the board features before going on how it was developed:

-- Auto-reset circuit: needed for automatically programming Espressif devices without the need to enter manually boot mode.
+• Auto-reset circuit: needed for automatically programming Espressif devices without needing to manually enter boot mode.

-- Boot and Reset buttons: just in case, but you shouldn’t need it.
+• Boot and Reset buttons: just in case, but you shouldn’t need them.